plinder-org/plinder/docs/tutorial/dataset.md

 first needed.

 :::{note}
-The preprint releases remain available under v0-v2 of `gs://plinder/2024-04/`.
-They are no longer actively supported and their layout/APIs differ from the release described here.
+Historical releases remain available at `gs://plinder/2024-04/v0`, `gs://plinder/2024-04/v1`, and `gs://plinder/2024-06/v2`.
+They are no longer actively supported, and their layout and APIs differ from the release described here.
 :::

 ## Query ligands